DStyck93/Hyperskill/Java Developer/Medium/Desktop Connect Four/README.md

 ## About
 Tired of playing Tic-Tac-Toe?
 Want something a little more challenging?
 Connect Four is a great game that fuses the complexity of a larger game board and the need to line up more pieces.
 In this project, you will create a version of the game with a graphical user interface that you can run on your computer.

+## How To
+Launch ApplicationRunner.java to enjoy a game of connect four

 ## Specs
 JDK Version: 17.0.8